 Glen took this time to share this with the RF members of the Governance Council.

-Highlighting his experience last semester doing a fellowship being a visiting Research Fellow at the Japan Society for Promotion of Science, Glen said he would be willing to help anyone think of applying.
+Highlighting his experience last semester as a visiting Research Fellow through the Japan Society for Promotion of Science, Glen said he would be willing to help anyone thinking of applying.

 This started three (3) years ago with a meeting at the RF, which turned out to be a collaboration between the Japan Society for Promotion of Science and CUNY, with an emphasis on SPH.

-It's something that I just highly encourage any of you who are eligible whether faculty coming up to sabbatical or something you’d like to do in the summer.
+Glen said “It's something that I highly encourage for any of you who are eligible, whether faculty coming up for sabbatical or something you’d like to do in the summer.

-Post-Doc and Pre-Doc fellowships are available.
+He mentioned that Post-Doc and Pre-Doc fellowships are also available.

 Glen shared a brochure providing more details for anyone interested, and answered all questions posed.